-There were no anti-dilutive options and shares of unvested restricted stock outstanding for the years endedDecember 31, 2017.
-For the years ended December 31,2016 and 2015, there were 74,389 and 30,250 options and shares of unvested restricted stock outstanding, respectively, that were not included in the computation of diluted EPS because their effect would be anti-dilutive.
+There were no anti-dilutive options and shares of unvested restricted stock outstanding for the years endedDecember 31, 2018 and 2017.
+For the year ended December 31, 2016, there was 74,389 options and shares of unvested restricted stock outstanding that were not included in the computation of diluted EPS because their effect would be anti-dilutive.